DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-yeohjason/README.md

 - The idea behind the use of **predicate logic** is comparable to the subject-predicate relationship in English language.
 We can simplify the proposition or sentence into *subject* and *predicate*.
   - Ex.
 In the statement "j is equal to 5", the variable 'j' is the subject and the phrase "is equal to 5" is the predicate.
 - We were introduced to a new topic: **Quantifiers**.
 The two types of quantification are the following:
-  - *Universal Quantification* - "tells us that a predicate is true for every element under consideration"
+  - *Universal Quantification* (∀) - "tells us that a predicate is true for every element under consideration"
+    - To disprove this statement, one can use a counterexample.
-  - *Existential Quantification* - "tells us that there is one or more element under consideration for which the predicate is true"
+  - *Existential Quantification* (∃) - "tells us that there is one or more element under consideration for which the predicate is true"

 ## Week 3:
 - I learned that an argument is **valid** if and only if its premises and final proposition are true.
 If not, then they will lead to invalid argument (**fallacy**).
+- **circular reasoning** or **begging the question**: reasoning where one or more steps are based on the truth of the statement being proved
 - Since verifying the validity of an argument through a truth table is a tedious process, **rules of inference** may come handy for students to construct more complex valid argument forms.
 The rules of inference are as follows:

 |   Rule of Inference       |            Tautology           |          Name          |